-You will have 10 seconds to gather your thoughts, think on how you want to begin telling your story, and then the timer begins!
+You will have five seconds to gather your thoughts, think on how you want to begin telling your story, and then the timer begins!

-You have up to three minutes to tell your story!
+You have up to two minutes to tell your story!
 When you hear the soft tone, your time is up.
-(You do not have to use all of your three minutes).
+(You do not have to use all of your two minutes).

 If you get stuck along the way, you can call out “help!”
 The host or co-hosts will attempt to help you get started again.